Scope of practice for medical practitioners and healthcare workers

 - they believe on reasonable grounds that the person is dying after administration of the voluntary assisted dying substance (either self-administered or practitioner administered in accordance with the Act).

-This means that a first responder who withholds life-sustaining treatment to a person they believe on reasonable grounds is dying after administration of the voluntary assisted dying substance is protected in accordance with the Act.
+This means that a first responder who withholds life-sustaining treatment from a person they believe on reasonable grounds is dying after administration of the voluntary assisted dying substance is protected by the Act.
 This is on the basis that the patient has not directly requested life-sustaining treatment.